-Construction of pipework connecting Central Park Water's LWC across Broadway to UTS has been completed as part of a larger project by Enwave Energy Pty Ltd, Flow's sister company under approved DA (D/2016/434).
+Works that have occurred within the Existing NOL area include the construction of pipework connecting Central Park Water's LWC across Broadway to UTS has been completed as part of a larger project by Enwave Energy Pty Ltd, Flow's sister company under approved DA (D/2016/434).
 This pipework can be converted to service UTS with recycled water.

-Services will be initially provided to the new UTS building, UTS Central (CB 02 building), currently under construction and expected to be occupied in April 2019.
-Commencement of service supply is also expected to commence at the date of occupation of the building in mid-2019.
+Services will be initially provided to the new UTS building, UTS Central (CB 02 building), currently under construction and expected to be occupied in September 2019 and once approved under the Retail Suppliers Licence Variation (RSLV) (version 2) to be submitted with this NOLV application.

 Negotiations are also progressing regarding the supply of services to other existing UTS precinct buildings.
-Commencement of supply of services to other UTS precinct buildings would occur after connection is made to building CB 02.
+Commencement of supply of services to other UTS precinct buildings would occur after connection is made to building CB 02 (which would not require additional infrastructure outside the proposed NOLV area of operations and to be serviced under RSLV13 001R).